GauravBh1010tt/Auto-correction-for-transliterated-queries/README.md

   - No need of an annotated dataset, only need well spelled queries.
   - Can be trained on smaller dataset - ~10K queries, giving reasonable performance.
   - A trained mocdel on English corpus is provided, queries are taken from Yahoo webscope - 150K questions.
+  - The model is tested on a training corpus of 12K queries in English-Hindi mixed scripts (collected manually).
+The dataset will be made publically available as soon as the paper is accepted.
 ### Usage:
 ```python
 obj = auto_correct()